-This course, taught entirely in Nishnaabemwin, is a continuation of NP242A.
+This course, taught entirely in Anishinaabemwin, is a continuation of NP242A.
 The course continues to increase the comprehension level of the student.
-The student will develop an increased ability to understand the finer points of what is being communicated, and an emergent ability to translate from Nishnaabemwin to English will show itself in the student.
+The student will develop an increased ability to understand the finer points of what is being communicated, and an emergent ability to translate from Anishinaabemwin to English will show itself in the student.
 Prerequisite: None.
-Course offered on campus.